vigo/django2-project-template/README.md

 - Latest `Python 3.7.3` runtime environment.
 - `PostgreSQL`
 - `pip`, `virtualenv`, `virtualenvwrapper`
-- If you like to run Rake Tasks, you need `Ruby` too but not required: `2.5.0`
+- If you like to run Rake Tasks, you need `Ruby` too...

 ## Installation